 According to Kami McBride, author of The Herbal Kitchen, another effective way to use garlic is to cut a clove in half and rub it on the bottom of your feet.
 I’ve never actually tried it, but according to this book, the oils from the garlic will enter your bloodstream through your feet and will give you garlic breath even if you haven’t eaten a single bite!

-Ginger is another amazing natural remedy that, like garlic, is antibacterial, antifungal, antiviral, anti-inflammatory, etc!
-Ginger helps to fight colds and the flu, it helps with nausea and motion sickness, it stimulates circulation and digestion, it reduces inflammation, it helps with mucous and congestion, and the list of benefits goes on and on!
+Ginger is another amazing natural remedy that, like garlic, is antibacterial, antifungal, antiviral, anti-inflammatory, etc. Ginger helps to fight colds and the flu, it helps with nausea and motion sickness, it stimulates circulation and digestion, it reduces inflammation, it helps with congestion, and the list of benefits goes on and on.
 I always try to have either some fresh ginger or some ginger tea on hand for times when I don’t feel well.

-My favorite way to use ginger when I have a cold is to have a steaming mug of ginger tea sweetened with a bit of honey.
+My favorite way to use ginger when I have a cold is to have a steaming mug of ginger tea sweetened with a bit of honey or maple syrup.
 It’s warming and delicious, and it’s a much, much better-tasting cold remedy than anything you can find in a drugstore!

 5) Cod Liver Oil

 Cod liver oil is something I take on a regular basis, but whenever I feel like I’m coming down with a cold, I make sure to take an extra dose.
-Old-fashioned, traditionally-fermented cod liver oil is a great source of omegas and vitamin A, but it’s also a good source of vitamin D. And vitamin D is a very important nutrient for a healthy immune system and for fighting off a cold.
+Old-fashioned, traditional cod liver oil is a great source of omegas and vitamin A, but it’s also a good source of vitamin D. And vitamin D is a very important nutrient for a healthy immune system and for fighting off a cold.
 Unfortunately, for most of us, cold season happens during the winter months when our bodies aren’t able to make vitamin D from sunshine.
 Cod liver oil to the rescue!